 Advertiser Disclosure: The credit card offers that appear on the website are from companies from which this site receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or all available credit card offers.

 Everyone makes mistakes, but sometimes those mistakes severely affect your credit.
-If you’re among the 68 million Americans who have a credit score below 601, a secured credit card might be your only option for card ownership.
+If you’re among the 21 percent of Americans who have a credit score below 600, a secured credit card might be your only option for card ownership.

 Think of a secured credit card as a debit card with consequences.
 Your credit limit will be established based on the cash collateral you deposit.
 But, unlike with a debit card, your payment history may be reported to the three major credit bureaus — Equifax, Experian and TransUnion.
 That means using a secured card can help you create or rebuild your credit score when you establish an on-time payment record.

 In This Article